 It said it was behind a mosque bombing in the city of Zahedan in July that killed 28 people.

-Jundullah (Soldiers of God) operates primarily in Sistan-Baluchistan province.'Horrific attack'
+Jundullah (Soldiers of God) operates primarily in Sistan-Baluchistan province.

 The State Department terrorist designation said: "Jundallah uses a variety of terrorist tactics, including suicide bombings, ambushes, kidnappings and targeted assassinations."